CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

 # Brief description of how the project adheres to Clean Architecture
 - ## Scenario walk-through
   - Customer is presented with the LoginUI, and logs in.
 The LoginUI calls on the LoginController, which calls on the logIn method in the LoginInputBoundary to determine if the login was successful.
 The LoginUseCase, which implements this interface, runs the method.
 If successful, the Customer is then presented with the CustomerUI, and given several options.
 The Customer chooses to place an order, so the Menu is printed by calling on the MenuController, which calls on the method in use case DishList to pass the menu as a string.
-The string menu is passed to the Customer UI, which prints it.
+The string menu is passed to the Customer ui, which prints it.
 Each dish is assigned a corresponding number, and the customer is asked to enter the number of the dishes they wish to order.
 Once the customer is done ordering, the list of numbers is passed to the MenuController, which takes those numbers and returns the list of dish names corresponding to those numbers.
 This list of dish names is passed to the OrderController, which calls on the placeOrder method in the interface PlaceOrderInputBoundary.
 The PlaceOrder use case, which implements this interface, then creates a new Order with the dishes the customer ordered, and adds the order to the OrderQueue for the Kitchen to cook.
 # Brief description of SOLID design principles
 - ## Single responsibility principle
   - Classes such as LoginUseCase are only responsible for checking if login was successful and returning the result.